appintheair/aita-track-flight-scheme/README.md

 ## Android Implementation ##

-Params is the same, implementation and design are different.
+Params is the same, implementation and design guidelines are different.

 ### Example usage ###
 ```